bentrueman/fffprocessr/README.md

 To compare integrated peak areas with directly-quantified concentrations (no FFF), use `load_direct_quant()`, which reads and cleans ICP-MS data files generated using the iCAP-RQ.
+Join the two data frames by sample and element (e.g., using `dplyr::left_join()`), and divide the fractogram-estimated concentration by the directly-quantified concentration to obtain percent recovery.

 ## Estimating the radius of gyration